HL7/davinci-epdx/source/pages/Conventions.md

 SHALL indicates requirements that must be met to be conformant with the specification.

-SHOULD indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to) but which do not, for this verion of the specification, affect the determination of specification conformance.
+SHOULD indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to) but which do not, for this version of the specification, affect the determination of specification conformance.

-MAY describes optional behaviors that are free to consider but where the is no recommendation for or against adoption.
+MAY describes optional behaviors that are free to consider but where there is no recommendation for, or against, adoption.

-It is important to differentiate in the implementation guide between identifiers used by the Provider/EMR and those used by the Payer/Health Plan to identify the patient/subject/member.
+It is important to differentiate in the Implementation Guide between identifiers used by the Provider/EMR and those used by the Payer/Health Plan to identify the patient/subject/member.

 For the purposes of this IG we will use the following terms: